tiprankstipranks

 Taxation & Government Incentives - Risk 1

-There is a significant risk that we may be classified as a PFIC for U.S. federal income tax purposes.
+There is a significant risk that we may have been classified as a PFIC for U.S. federal income tax purposes and that such PFIC status may taint our common shares owned by U.S. Holders prior to the Domestication.

 Taxation & Government Incentives - Risk 2